rocwg/note-kotlin/docs/tool-kotlin/03-Defining-and-calling-functions.md

 In this example, `String` is the receiver type, and "Kotlin" is the receiver object.

 In a sense, you’ve added your own method to the `String` class.
 Even though `String` isn’t part of your code, and you may not even have the source code to that class, you can still extend it with the methods you need in your project.
-It doesn’t even matter whether String is written in Java, Kotlin, or some other JVM language, such as Groovy, or even whether it is marked as final, preventing subclassing.
+It doesn't even matter whether `String` is written in Java, Kotlin, or some other JVM language, such as Groovy, or even whether it is marked as `final`, preventing subclassing.
 As long as it’s compiled to a Java class, you can add your own extensions to that class.

-In the body of an extension function, you use this the same way you would use it in a method.
+In the body of an extension function, you use `this` the same way you would use it in a method.
 And, as in a regular method, you can omit it:

 ```kotlin
 package strings